opencog/generate/README.md

 as plans for accomplishing some more abstract action: planning a party or planning a coordinated disaster relief effort.
 Biological reaction pathways, involving genes, proteins and other molecules, are graphical networks as well.
-What these all have in common is an underlying set of allowed (or preferred) moves, changes or state transitions, as well as hard and soft constraints on what moves are possible.
+So are social networks.
+What these all have in common is an underlying set of allowed (or preferred) attachments, moves, changes or state transitions, as well as hard and soft constraints on what attachements, moves are possible.

 The goal of the code in this repo is to generate such networks, given a (weighted) collection of constraints and/or transition rules and/or